marcospgp/chainference/README.md

 TODO

+Could be IPFS/filecoin or arweave

 ## Website

 Chainference will have a centralized website with:

 - List of active servers and their details
 - List of models and their details such as pricing and server availability

+## Solana facts

+- Fees are cheap, with $0.01 being enough for around 8k transactions at the base fee with a SOL value of $250.
+Prioritization fees are almost negligible at an average of ~1 lamport (1e-9 SOL).
+- Storage is expensive, with a cost of ~7 SOL per MB ($1750 at $250 SOL price).
+This value is however fully recoverable on deletion.

+## Anonymity

+Prompts and responses are only visible to each client and server engaging in a transaction.

+However, anonymity could be enhanced by using disposable accounts to submit prompts with.

+To avoid tracing back to the real wallet, a centralized place could be creating these disposable wallets for everyone, perhaps the chainference smart contract itself.

+However, servers can still associate prompts to the address they are sending the response to.

+So the possibility of users creating temporary addresses to receive responses at should be investigated - some sort of proxying.